SrushtiHadke/spotify_clone_ui/README.md

 A Spotify Clone UI with audio player integration made in Flutter.
-GetX is used for state management.
+GetX is used for State Management.

 <img src="https://i.ibb.co/6r6WfGs/spotify-image.png"/>
-<h3>Hello</h3>